 Kris Clements received her BS in Biology from the University of Illinois at Urbana-Champaign in 1998 and her DVM from the University of Illinois in 2001.
 She worked with farm animals before her husband was transferred to St. Louis several years ago, and now she practices as a relief vet at several small animal clinics.
 She and her husband share their home with a calico cat and their two young sons.

 Dr. Laura Kee is a native of St. Louis.
 She completed her BSBA-Accounting at the University of Missouri in St. Louis and was awarded her CPA designation by the American Institute of Certified Public Accountants in 2000.
 She then returned to the University of Missouri to pursue her veterinary undergraduate studies and received her DVM from the University of Missouri College of Veterinary Medicine in Columbia in 2007.
 After graduating, she worked at a busy referral and emergency practice in Webster Groves for six years.
 She then stayed home for two years to care for her daughter.
-She now divides her time between being a stay-at-home mom and offering private in-home euthanasia services for companion animals.
-In her free time, Dr. Kee enjoys volunteering for various charitable organizations, reading, and spending time with friends and family.
-She is also an avid cyclist and loves watching the Tour de France!
-She shares her home with her husband Chris, daughter Ava, and their cat Max (also known as Ava's older brother).
+In 2015, she started Compassionate In-Home Euthanasia, a private in-home euthanasia service for companion animals.
+In her free time, Dr. Kee enjoys spending time with friends and family, trying new restaurants, reading various books, and planning adventures with her 4 year-old.

 Dr. Jessi Farris is a small animal veterinarian practicing in Fenton.
 She graduated from the University of Missouri's College of Veterinary Medicine in 2017.
 In her clinical years, Jessi served as the National President of the Veterinary Management Business Association, a student led organization that promotes business education among veterinary students.
 Her interests include nutrition, ophthalmology, practice management, and leadership development.
 Dr. Farris lives in St.Louis Hills with her husband and cat.
 In her spare time she enjoys cooking, traveling, and brainstorming new ways to improve the veterinary profession.